-The area of Pasabag or Pasabaglari, popularly known as the Love Valley, hosts the most beautiful chimneys which can reach up to 15 to 20 meters in heights.
+The area of Pasabag or Pasabaglari, popularly known as the Love Valley, hosts the most beautiful chimneys which can reach up to 15 to 20 meters in height.
 They often come multi-coned and you can see two or three of them coalesced into one formation.
 The valley is 4 kilometers long.

-Following the path into the triple-coned fairy chimney in Pasabag we come across two small premises, one of which was used as a seclusion room by the 5th century hermit St Simeon.
+Following the path into the triple-coned fairy chimney in Pasabag we come across two small premises, one of which was used as a seclusion room by the 5th-century hermit St Simeon.

 You can climb the ladder up there, but you will have to wait for your turn.
 There are a lot of tourists and you have to be careful since the climb is too steep and narrow and it is not wise for more than six or seven people to be inside the room at the same time.
 Although, when it comes to tourists, anything is possible.

 If you are confused by the name of the valley, there is a simple answer to that.
 This area belonged to a gentleman by the name of Pasha, says the book we bought there, and thus the name for the whole valley.
 We also heard another explanation saying that Pasabag in Turkish actually means the Monk’s Valley, referring to St Simeon.